Agential realism: Summary

 Barad's original training was in theoretical physics.
 Their book, Meeting the Universe Halfway, (2007), includes in-depth discussions of Stern–Gerlach experiments, Bell inequalities, delayed-choice quantum eraser experiments, the Kochen–Specker theorem and other topics in quantum physics from Barad's neo-Bohrian perspective.
 In this book, Barad also argues that 'agential realism,' is useful to the analysis of literature, social inequalities, and many other things.
 This claim is based on the fact that Barad's agential realism is a way of understanding the politics, ethics, and agencies of any act of observation, and indeed any kind of knowledge practice.
 According to Barad, the deeply connected way that everything is entangled with everything else means that any act of observation makes a "cut" between what is included and excluded from what is being considered.
 Nothing is inherently separate from anything else, but separations are temporarily enacted so one can examine something long enough to gain knowledge about it.
 This view of knowledge provides a framework for thinking about how culture and habits of thought can make some things visible and other things easier to ignore or to never see.
 For this reason, according to Barad, agential realism is useful for any kind of feminist analysis, even if the connection to science is not apparent.

+Arguments

 Barad's framework makes several other arguments, and some of them are part of larger trends in fields such as science studies and feminist technoscience: